tlberglund/theological-examination/exam.md

   * A great list in WCF 20.1!

 2. **In what way is the liberty of the believer under the new covenant greater than the liberty enjoyed by believers under the old covenant?**
-We are free from the curse of th  ceremonial law as well the moral law, and have fuller access to the Spirit.
+We are free from the curse of the ceremonial law as well the moral law, and have fuller access to the Spirit.

 3. **Who alone is LORD of the conscience?**
 God alone, yo.

 4. **Is the conscience to be regulated by God's written Word?**
-Yes, not by rules made up (and people are wont to make up such).
+Yes, not by rules made up by people (and people are wont to make up such).

 5. What are the two limits of Christian liberty?